Perugolate/RareFold/README.md

 # RareFold
 Structure prediction and design of proteins with noncanonical amino acids.

-RareFold predicts single-chain protein structures containing noncanonical amino acids (NCAAs) and enables the design of novel peptide binders through the EvoBindRare framework. \
+**RareFold** predicts single-chain protein structures containing noncanonical amino acids and enables the design of novel peptide binders through the EvoBindRare framework. \
-EvoBindRare designs both linear and cyclic binders directly from a protein target sequence—no prior knowledge of binding sites is required (though optional).
+**EvoBindRare** designs both linear and cyclic binders directly from a protein target sequence—no prior knowledge of binding sites is required (though optional).
 This allows rapid, flexible design of binders with expanded chemical diversity.

 <img src="./RareFold.svg"/>